devzendo/transputer-emulator/README.md

 ## Project Status
-Last changes in September 2025.
+Last changes in late September 2025.

+Currently adding a build for the Raspberry Pi Pico, using USB CDC for diagnostic and link 0 I/O.
+Starting a GPIO-based asynchronous link abstraction, for eventual use on the Pi Pico.

-Currently working on compatibility with the aid of Mike Brüstle's Transputer Validation Suite.
+Also working on compatibility with the aid of Mike Brüstle's Transputer Validation Suite.

 Also adding debugging facilities to aid the completion of the eForth Transputer port.
-Adding a build for the Raspberry Pi Pico, using USB CDC for diagnostic and link 0 I/O.
-Starting a GPIO-based asynchronous link abstraction, for eventual use on the Pi Pico.

 Attempting to run other typical Transputer software such as the Inmos occam and C compilers, and the port of Minix.